Monday, December 23, 2024

 However, for this, Ukraine needs to increase the production of FPV drones by almost 67% - this cannot be achieved with the wave of a magic wand.
 In addition to identifying executing companies, huge financial resources are needed.
 Experts have already made rough calculations: if we take the conditional price of the FPV drone itself (without taking into account ammunition or, for example, night cameras) at $500, then $500 million will be needed for 1 million.

-At the same time, the state budget for 2024 provides 43 billion hryvnia for the purchase of all types of drones (Minister for Strategic Industry of Ukraine Kamyshin supplemented the head of state with the following message: in 2024, in addition to FPV drones, Ukraine is going to produce more than 10 thousand medium-range attack drones, as well as more than one thousand drones with a range of 1000 km; Ukraine also has more than 50 public and private companies producing ammunition for drones).
+At the same time, the state budget for 2024 provides 43 billion hryvnia for the purchase of all types of drones (Minister for Strategic Industry of Ukraine Kamyshin supplemented the head of state with the following message: in 2024, in addition to FPV drones, Ukraine is going to produce more than 10 thousand medium-range attack drones, as well as more than one thousand drones with a range of 1000 km; Ukraine also has more than 50 public and private ones; companies involved in the production of ammunition for drones).
 Therefore, such a “drone” task requires more funds than planned.
 And, in addition to drones, there are also issues of developing missiles, electronic warfare equipment and other things.

 Where to find resources is an extraordinary and extremely pressing question.
 In addition to direct assistance, which has stalled, there may be other sources.
 Thus, the United States has already begun urgent negotiations on the use of frozen Russian money.
 In the West, the frozen funds of the Russian central bank are estimated at a tidy sum - more than $300 billion.
 However, obtaining such funds is a lot of painstaking work, the results of which will definitely not be immediate.

 The need to audit all other expenses is quite obvious.
 Economists indicate that in 2022 Ukraine spent approximately 20% of GDP on the war; in 2023, spending increased by approximately 30% of GDP.
 Let's say Russia has planned expenditures of about 40% of GDP for 2024.
-But during the Second World War, the spending pattern was somewhat different: in 1942-43, Great Britain spent 52–55% of GDP, Germany 64–70% of GDP, and the USSR more than 60% of GDP.
+But during the Second World War, the spending pattern was somewhat different: in 1942-43, Great Britain spent 52 - 55% of GDP, Germany - 64 - 70% of GDP, the USSR - more than 60% of GDP.
 So, it is quite clear that we are not yet close to peak war spending.
 By the way, experts insist that it is impossible to finance a war only by increasing taxes; at the same time, it is necessary to limit consumption and stop the illegal flight of capital.

 That is, the main financial source of the war for Britain became the wealthy British themselves.
 They remember two important factors: the state persistently convinced the population of the need to save - against the backdrop of real restrictions on spending.
 In other words, it would be impossible for British judges and parliamentarians, like Ukrainian ones, to carry out valuable purchases, invest in real estate and valuable “movable” property.